Territorial Defense Forces (Poland): History

-The WOW, which totaled 65,000 troops in 1982, were equipped as mechanized infantry units, including tanks.
-The component units, which were organized at district level, had the missions of engaging hostile troops on Polish territory and eliminating local underground elements.
-The units were to receive the same individual training as regular ground forces, although they did not participate in large-scale coordinated exercises.

-By 1990 the WOW was not a credible military force.
+By 1990 the Territorial Defense Forces was not a credible military force.
 The organization included many nonmilitary patriotic and social groups, such as the boy scouts, and many military retirees found soft assignments in OTK units.
 Although the force had a military commander, it was not under the direct control of the Ministry of National Defense.
 By 1991 budget cuts were reducing personnel significantly, and plans called for transforming many OTK units into civil defense formations that would support production and service in the civilian economy.
 The OTK units remaining armed and attached to districts as regional defense forces would count as part of the ground forces' planned mid-1990s allotment of about 150,000 troops.
 They were to function as cadre units reinforcing operational ground forces within their territorial boundaries.
 Reduction of OTK units continued, and the last units of the OTK were converted to mechanized infantry units of the Polish Army by 1 July 2008.

 The military Border Protection Troops (Wojska Ochrony Pogranicza) was disbanded in 1991, and replaced by the Straż Graniczna, whose commander reports to the Prime Minister.
 The change resulted in personnel reductions from 21,000 in 1991 to 13,500.

-On November 16, 2016, the Seym of the Republic of Poland passed the act establishing Territorial Defence Forces from January 1, 2017.
+On November 16, 2016, the Sejm of the Republic of Poland passed the act establishing Territorial Defence Force from January 1, 2017.

+Organization and tasks

+Their tasks, in addition to fighting against air attack means, air and sea landings, and combating enemy sabotage and reconnaissance groups, included the protection of important facilities and communication routes, securing the regrouping of operational troops by maintaining bridges and building crossings, supporting the forces of the Ministry of Internal Affairs in maintaining public order during war, and participation in work for the national economy and the elimination of natural disasters during peace.
+These troops actually began to be formed in 1963.
+The OTK troops included: